 Students entering this program should have a basic background in math and physics.
 Students wishing to strengthen their background in math and the basic sciences before enrolling in the prescribed courses should contact the department chair or the program coordinator for guidance.

 Due to International Traffic in Arms Regulations (ITAR) imposed by the United States State Department, this degree will only be open to U.S. citizens.

 There are two tracks available in the Unmanned Aircraft Systems Science Degree.
 The Pilot Track is designed to prepare the graduate to enter the field as an unmanned aircraft system pilot.
 While there is a large array of unmanned aircraft available- from insect-sized micro air vehicles to large, airliner–sized turbojets with global capability- pilots graduating from this track will meet all FAA-requirements to operate unmanned aircraft in both restricted airspace and in the public national airspace system.

-The Non-Pilot Track is designed to prepare the graduate for entry into a variety of non-pilot positions associated with the operation of an unmanned aircraft system.
-This will include sensor operator, payload managers and other support personnel.
-The graduate will be well-qualified for these positions, receiving training in various operational aspects of unmanned flight, including advanced sensor operator training in an advanced UAS simulator.
+The UAS Operations Track is designed to prepare the graduate for entry into a variety of non-pilot positions associated with the operation of an unmanned aircraft system.
+These positions include (but are not limited to) sensor operators, UAS technicians, mission planners, operations managers, and communications support personnel.
+The graduate will be well-qualified for these positions, receiving training in various operational aspects of unmanned flight, air traffic control requirements, Federal Aviation Regulations and technology relevant to UAS operations.

 Visit Unmanned Aircraft Systems Science degree requirements for more information.